practisec/pwnedhub/README.md

     $ git clone https://github.com/lanmaster53/pwnedhub.git
     ```

 3. Install the dependencies.
 I recommend using `virtualenv` to keep things tidy.
-The below commands **do not** implement `virtualenv`.
+The below commands **do not** implement `virtualenv` and will install to your global pip environment.

     ```
     $ cd pwnedhub